syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Find-and-Replace-text.md

-// Finds the occurrence of specified text that matches case in RichTextBoxAdv document from current selection.
+// Finds the occurrence of the specified text that matches case in the RichTextBoxAdv document from the current selection.

 TextSearchResult textSearchResult = richTextBoxAdv.Find("the", option);

-// Finds the occurrence of specified pattern (text starts with ‘S’) that matches case in RichTextBoxAdv document from current selection.
+// Finds the occurrence of the specified pattern (text starts with ‘S’) that matches case in the RichTextBoxAdv document from the current selection.

 TextSearchResult textSearchResult = richTextBoxAdv.Find(new Regex(@"\bS\S*"), option);